SmarterApp/RDW_Documentation/docs/Runbook.md

 The [Annotated Configuration](../config/rdw-reporting-report-processor.yml) describes the properties and their effects.

 #### Deployment Spec
-The default max heap size is -Xmx384m and should be increased in all but the smallest environments.
+The default max heap size is -Xmx384m and should be increased in all but the smallest environments (very large, multi-student PDF reports may cause memory pressure).
 The off-heap overhead is about 240MB so the container should have a memory limit of about 650M.
 The [Sample Kubernetes Spec](../deploy/report-processor-service.yml) runs two replicas with increased heap size and memory limit.